This article looks at common port numbers and their associated services, and which transport protocol they use.

 Port 80 is the port number assigned to the commonly used internet communication protocol HTTP (Hypertext Transfer Protocol).
 The HTTP protocol defines the format for communication between internet browsers and websites.

-In other words, port 80 uses to send and receive page requests from a webserver.
+In other words, port 80 sends and receives web server requests.
 The web traffic that passes through the port remains in plain text.

 110 (TCP) – POP3

-POP3 (Post Office Protocol version 3) is a mail protocol used to retrieve mail from a remote server to a local email client.
-It is a relatively simple mail protocol, making it less prone to errors and more straightforward implementation.
+POP3 (Post Office Protocol version 3) is a mail protocol to retrieve mail from a remote server to a local email client.
+It’s a relatively simple mail protocol, making it less prone to errors and more straightforward implementation.
 The default POP3 port is 110.

 111 (TCP, UDP) – Portmapper